MagnusThome/RejsaRubberTrac/README.md

 <a href="http://www.youtube.com/watch?v=Yuy62oPXugs"><img src=images/earlyharrysbetayoutube.jpg></a>

-Here below Racechrono is performing stress tests with four RejsaRubberTracs plus a Garmin GLO 10Hz GPS and an OBDLink MX.
+Here below Antti at Racechrono is performing stress tests with four RejsaRubberTracs plus a Garmin GLO 10Hz GPS and an OBDLink MX.
 Antti reported these good news from the tests with a Google Pixel 2 phone and RaceChrono Pro: *"The ELM327 protocol for OBD-II is quite sensitive for lag/ping time, so it was affected by all the other Bluetooth connections as I expected.
 The highest update rate for OBDLink MX was still good, but the update rate fluctuates quite a bit, but even at lowest it was still faster than the Bluetooth LE OBD-II reader I tested.
 The update rate did not fluctuate on that one too much."*

 <img src=images/racechronostresstests.jpg>

 # Easy to build
 <img align="right" width="231" src="images/partsizes.jpg">

-To build it you need to purchase three small boards, connect a few wires between the boards and then finally upload the done and dusted code you find here to the main board using a USB cable.
-Detailed instructions further below.
+To build it you need to purchase two small boards (three if you also add distance measuring).
+Then just connect a few wires between the boards and then finally upload the done and dusted code you find here to the main board using a USB cable.
+Detailed step by step instructions further below.
 Then you're up and running!
 You probably want to get a small enclosure for it though before you mount it to your car!

 - __Temperature IR-arraysensor MLX90621 GY-906LLC-BAB__
 (60 degrees field of view ends with BAB, 120 degrees with BAA)